Entanglement negativity between separated regions in quantum critical systems: Scaling with separation

 Next, we increase the separation.
 For finite separations, the LNs are scaling functions of $r/\ell$, and we first study what happens when this ratio approaches zero.
 In the limit $r\to \delta$ we should recover the boundary law~\eqref{eq:bdy}, so that for small but finite distances, we replace the cutoff by the separation $r$ to obtain the universal scaling

-where $\kappa$ is a positive coefficient determined by the data of the CFT.
-For instance, for the 2d free relativistic scalar field, we numerically verified~\cite{PWKtba} the scaling \eqref{eq:short} by working with a lattice of coupled quantum harmonic oscillators, and obtained $\kappa=0.0225\pm0.0004$.
-In 1d, logarithmic scaling holds, $\kappa\log(\ell/r)$, where $\ell$ is the length of each of the two intervals.
-For $d$-dimensional fermionic CFTs, we conjecture that $\kappa$ is the same for the bosonic and fermionic negativities, hence we omit the superscript $b/f$.
-This is coherent with the fact that both $\mathcal E^b$ and $\mathcal E^f$ approach the same boundary law \eqref{eq:bdy}.
-In 1d, we can test this for the free Dirac fermion.
-For general 1d CFTs, it was shown that $\mathcal E^b=(c/4)\log(\ell/r)$ in the small-$(r/\ell)$ limit~\cite{CCT13}.
-For the free fermion, the central charge is $c=1$.
-To evaluate $\mathcal E^f$, we make use of the moments of $\rho^{T^f_1}$ obtained for even integers~\cite{shapourian2019twisted}, which we analytically continue to get $\mathcal E^f$.
-The result is $(1/4)\log(\ell/r)$, precisely matching $\mathcal E_b$.
+where $\kappa^{b/f}$ is a positive coefficient determined by the data of the CFT.
+For instance, for the 2d free relativistic scalar field, we numerically verified the scaling~\eqref{eq:short} by working with a lattice of coupled quantum harmonic oscillators, and obtained $\kappa^b=0.0226\pm0.0004$.
+In 1d, the scaling becomes $\kappa^{b/f}\log(\ell/r)$, where $\ell$ is the length of each of the two intervals.
+In a fermionic CFT, we now argue that $\kappa_f=\kappa_b$.
+It is simplest to make the argument on the infinite cylinder, where $A_{1,2}$ are infinite strips separated by a strip of width $r$.
+If $\kappa^b\neq\kappa^f$, as we take the distance $r\to 0$, $\mathcal E_b-\mathcal E_f$ would diverge as $1/r$.
+This contradicts the fact that for $A_1$ and $A_2$ adjacent, the LNs are equal.
+The difference between the LNs comes from matrix elements that hop into the separating strip, and so these contributions decrease as $r\to 0$.
+For the 1d free Dirac fermion, we can show equality.
+Indeed, for 1d CFTs $\mathcal E^b=\tfrac{c}{4}\log(\ell/r)$ at small $r/\ell$~\cite{CCT13}.
+The free-fermion central charge is $c\!=\!1$.
+To evaluate $\mathcal E^f$, we use the moments of $\rho^{T^f_1}$ obtained for even integers~\cite{shapourian2019twisted}, which we analytically continue to get $\mathcal E^f=\tfrac14\log(\ell/r)$, matching $\mathcal E^b$.
 Taking $r\!\to\!\delta$, we recover the adjacent case~\cite{CCT12}.